Last updated: May 2, 2026

 Closer Coach is a roleplay-first tool aimed at individual closers.
 Different problem than Gong, but lands in the same shortlist for teams asking 'how do reps actually get better?'

-SalesEcho coaches you during calls and lets you practice between them.
-Free to try, no credit card, no procurement cycle.
+SalesEcho coaches you during calls and lets you practice between them. $1 3-day trial, no procurement cycle.